 Tipping in Mauritius is discretionary.
-However, some extra money paid for services, such as a taxi ride, waitering or cleaning is appreciated.
-In the hotels travellers can add around 5 percent of their incidental expenses when paying the bill on departure, if service has been good.
+However, some extra money paid for services, such as a taxi ride, waitering or cleaning, is appreciated.
+In the hotels travellers can add around five percent of their incidental expenses when paying the bill on departure, if service has been good.
 Government tax is added to all hotel and restaurant bills and this is included in the basic price.
-However, all incidental hotel expenses will incur a 12 percent tax, which is generally included in the price quoted.
+However, all incidental hotel expenses will incur tax, which is generally included in the price quoted.

 A holiday in Mauritius is usually trouble free; however, petty crime can be a problem and it is not wise to wander alone at night outside the grounds of hotels.
 Visitors should be aware of pick pocketing in the central market in Port Louis.
 Care should be taken of bags and valuables when visiting popular tourist areas such as Pereybere, Grand Baie, Flic en Flac and Tamarin.
 There has been an increase in break-ins in self-catering accommodation and visitors are advised to only rent accommodation from registered proprietors.
 Cyclone season is from November to May.

 The international access code for Mauritius is +230.
-The outgoing code is 020 followed by the relevant country code (e.g. 0201 for the United States).
 The whole island is covered by the mobile network; the local mobile phone operators use GSM and 3G networks, which are compatible with most international operators.
 Handsets and SIM cards can be hired at the airport.
 Internet cafes are widely available.

 Travellers to Mauritius over 18 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 1 litre spirits and 2 litres of wine, ale or beer; perfume and eau de toilette for personal use.
 Prohibited items include sugarcane and fresh fruit from parts of Asia.
 No dogs or cats from a 62-mile (100km) radius where rabies has occurred in the past 12 months are allowed into the country.